filmote/DarkUnder/readme.md

 * [ ] What is the level on the level up?
     + [Cyril] Not sure I understand the question?
 The level is shown under the cup, above the random stat gain.
 	+ [Simon] Yes but what is it?
 Its not the dungeon level you are playing, so what does the ‘level’ represent?
+    + [Cyril] Level is the level the player is at: you start a level 1, and the more you kill enemies, the more you level up and gain random perk points.